matheger/matheger.github.io/_pages/python.md

 Ever had a bug that you couldn't track down?
 A program that would throw exceptions and you didn't know why?
 Code that kept crashing for seemingly no reason?

-At this point, some programmers with sufficient experience under their belt would quip, "Just wrap your entire program in a `try/except` block, ha ha!"
-And they think that they're very clever.
+At this point, some programmers with sufficient experience under their belt would quip, "Just wrap your entire program in a `try/except` block, ha ha!" and think that they're very clever.

 However, here's the *actual* clever way to do it: